 We do not consider manuscripts that have been previously published in any way, shape, or form including e-books or self-published.

 We don't like manuscripts with a lot of dialogue that may be difficult to illustrate.

 Our standard format is 13 illustrated spreads of story, followed by 4 pages (2 spreads) of For Creative Minds.
 While not required, you may include suggested locations for spread-breaks in your manuscript text.

-If your manuscript is accepted or a contract offered to an illustrator, we offer small advances against royalties.
+If a contract offered, we offer small advances against royalties.

 We try to acknowledge receipt of the manuscript within two months but we can get backed up.
 If you have not heard anything after three months, please re-send as it may have not gotten through.
 If the manuscript has been rejected, please do not resubmit it unless we specifically suggested a revision.
 Please do not ask editors to critique your work or to recommend another editor or publishing house to whom you should submit.

 We are generally looking for realistic-style (not cartoon) illustrations for children.